nullstone-io/nullstone/docs/CLI.md

 ```

 ## workspaces select
 Sync a given workspace's state with the current directory.
-Running this command will allow you to run terraform plans locally against the selected workspace.
+Running this command will allow you to run terraform plans/applies locally against the selected workspace.

 #### Usage
 ```shell